Fall 2025: CS 7930 Intro to Computing PhD

 Course Content:

 This course serves all incoming Ph.D. students in the Kahlert School of Computing.
 Earning a Ph.D. is difficult - and at times even demoralizing - but conducting and communicating research can be an incredible joy in life.
 We will examine the process of getting a Ph.D. and develop skills to improve your chances of success at research, while, hopefully, making your studies a healthy and fun experience.
-This course will provide you with weekly tutorials and discussions on developing important skills for success in your Ph.D. studies and research more generally.
+Each week we will have discussions to improve the skills needed for Ph.D. success.
 We will examine common pitfalls in Ph.D. studies and demystify some of the more obscure elements of getting your degree.
 Our weekly meetings will give you a stress- and judgment-free venue to express any concerns and ask any questions you may have about your studies.
 Finally, this course will give you an opportunity to meet and bond with other students in your cohort, who will likely be some of your closest friends and supporters during the 5+ years of your studies.
-You will learn about research skills through short, weekly readings before class meets.
-You will be asked to write a short response to these readings each week.
-These skills will be reinforced through structured discussions and activities each week.
-You will also interact with more senior Ph.D. students and other faculty in a few panel discussions during the semester.
-You will have a few small homework assignments to help you put these skills into action and set you up to succeed in your studies.
-You will know you are doing well if you are participating in class meetings, doing the readings, and writing your reading responses.
-This will determine 25% of your grade.
-The additional homework assignments will make up the remaining 75%.
+You will also interact with senior Ph.D. students in a panel discussion.
+A key element of the class will be to help each student formulate their first research project -- the process of finding a research problem, identifying new contributions, and articulating a research plan.
+Students will practice the art of compelling writing and presentation.
+The class will have small weekly assignments, many focusing on developing a strong proposal for your first research project.
+Your grade will be based on performance in these weekly assignments.

 School of Computing Graduate Handbook